Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Jani

-TBD
+You can cast the *identify* spell once, without requiring any material components, and regain the ability to cast it again when you finish a short or long rest.
+In addition you are proficient in the perception and investigation skills and your proficiency is doubled when using any of those skills to search for treasure or gleaning the value of an item.

+\pagebreakNum

 #### Blessing of Jan'alai

-You can cast the *dragon's breath* spell (self only, fire only) once and regain the ability to cast it again when you finish a long rest.
+You can cast the *dragon's breath* spell (self only, fire only) once, without requiring any material components, and regain the ability to cast it again when you finish a long rest.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.

 #### Blessing of Krag'wa